John L. Waller: Later career

 After his release, Waller returned to the United States, gathered his family, and began a law practice in Kansas City.

 In August 1898, he organized a company of African-American soldiers to serve in the Spanish–American War.
 The group became Company C of the 23rd Kansas Volunteer Infantry, with Waller serving as a captain.

+They were sent to Cuba as it was felt by leading Army officers that they would fare better in the tropical climates of the country due to their African heritage.
+Hostilities had ceased on the island, so their mission had more to do with maintaining peace and order there, especially between the Cubans and the Spanish as well as completing some public works.
+The regiment was mustered out on April 10, 1899, with a loss of only 14 lives.

 After the war, Waller and his family moved to New York, where he died of pneumonia in 1907.